 How to help those affected by Hurricane Ian

-FLORIDA - In the aftermath of Hurricane Ian, a storm some are saying was a 500-year weather event, the southeastern area of Florida has been devastated by the hurricane.
+FLORIDA - In the aftermath of Hurricane Ian, a storm some are saying was a 500-year weather event, the southern area of Florida has been devastated by the hurricane.

 Here are some ways you can help: